malda-protocol/malda-lending/docs/src/src/rewards/RewardDistributor.sol/contract.RewardDistributor.md

 ## Errors
 ### RewardDistributor_OnlyOperator
+Error thrown when the caller is not the operator

 ```solidity
 error RewardDistributor_OnlyOperator();
 ```

 ### RewardDistributor_TransferFailed
+Error thrown when the transfer fails

 ```solidity
 error RewardDistributor_TransferFailed();
 ```

 ### RewardDistributor_RewardNotValid
+Error thrown when the reward token is not valid

 ```solidity
 error RewardDistributor_RewardNotValid();
 ```

 ### RewardDistributor_AddressNotValid
+Error thrown when the address is not valid

 ```solidity
 error RewardDistributor_AddressNotValid();
 ```

 ### RewardDistributor_AddressAlreadyRegistered
+Error thrown when the address is already registered

 ```solidity
 error RewardDistributor_AddressAlreadyRegistered();
 ```

 ### RewardDistributor_SupplySpeedArrayLengthMismatch
+Error thrown when the supply speed array length mismatch

 ```solidity
 error RewardDistributor_SupplySpeedArrayLengthMismatch();
 ```

 ### RewardDistributor_BorrowSpeedArrayLengthMismatch
+Error thrown when the borrow speed array length mismatch

 ```solidity
 error RewardDistributor_BorrowSpeedArrayLengthMismatch();